 Make a plan ahead of time.
 Talk to your parents or another trusted adult about a key phrase or plan to use when you are in a situation that doesn’t feel right.
 This could be as simple as a one letter text or a phrase to use over the phone.

-I’m Still Me
+I’m Still The Same Person

 Hidradenitis Suppurativa disease can sometimes feel like it is taking over your life.
 It’s important to remember that even though you have this disease, it does not define who you are.
 Your intelligence, character, and relationships will be the determining factor in life’s important decisions, such as your choice of work, whether to attend college, responsibility for being on your own and the kind of person you want to be.
 People who have hidradenitis suppurativa lead positive and productive lives.
 Often, they find themselves better adapted to deal with stress and change because of the skills developed when living with hidradenitis suppurativa.